7DET/.github/CODE_OF_CONDUCT.md

 ## Scope

-These community guidelines apply to all projects, repositories and communities for Built In Detroit-managed open source initiatives regardless of whether or not the repository or project explicitly calls out its use of these guidelines.
+These community guidelines apply to all projects, repositories and communities for Detroit Hard Tech-managed open source initiatives regardless of whether or not the repository or project explicitly calls out its use of these guidelines.

 These guidelines also apply in public spaces when an individual is representing a project